mcosta95/nyc-business-case/README.md

 For the notebook to have a lot of extra information I added a lot of code in different scripts located on the `src` folder.

-To run the code is just select the kernel on the notebook and run each sell, after all the setup.
+To run the code is just select the kernel on the notebook `main.ipynb` located on `final_notebook`folder and run each sell, after all the setup.